api-platform/docs/core/security.md

 ## Configuring the Access Control Error Message

 By default when API requests are denied, you will get the "Access Denied" message.
-You can change it by configuring the `security_message"`attribute.
+You can change it by configuring the `security_message` attribute.

 For example: